 There are several vital differences between unmanaged VPS and managed VPS.
 Learn about each one in this article to make your decision easier.
 Unmanaged VPS is not for everyone.

-While shared hosting costs are generally more affordable, Managed VPS prices are getting thinner by the day.
-So, while you don’t have to worry about maintaining your server, the best managed VPS provider should offer the features you need.
+While shared hosting costs are generally more affordable, Managed VPS prices are getting thinner daily.
+So, while you don’t have to worry about maintaining your server, the best-managed VPS provider should offer the needed features.